GTA gang: Court proceedings – trial results

-Moscow regional court finished proceedings and declared the judgment about GTA gang case 9 August 2018.
+Moscow Oblast court finished proceedings and declared the judgment about GTA gang case 9 August 2018.

 Four main perpetrators: Sherozdon Kodirov, Khazratkhon Dodokhonov, Umar Khasanov and Anvar Ulugmuradov were found guilty and got life sentence in prison, the fifth bandit Zafardjon Gulyamov found guilty and got 20 years of prison in a maximum security facility.

 Numerous relatives of these convicts attended the final trial and many of them are interconnected with other relatives (because the gang members prefer to marry each other sisters while living and working in Moscow).
 Nearly all perpetrators were originally from Tajik city Isfara but the gang leader and his brother were from nearby Kirgiz city Osh.
 Relatives, interviewed by media after the trial, tried to excuse their related gang members, stressing their moral quality as initially high but "corrupted by Moscow society".
 Some articles in Russian media mentioned that many relatives already managed to receive Russian citizenship.